In honor of the ascendance of apple season, here are uncommonly delicious ways to eat apple butter.

 Toss a bit into your next batch of roasted veggies.
-Think brussels sprouts and squash; along with a little oil or butter, the concentrated apple goodness will make a glaze (and maple would work well along with it here too).
+Think Brussels sprouts and squash; along with a little oil or butter, the concentrated apple goodness will make a glaze (and maple would work well along with it here too).
 But as above, be sure to add it when the veggies are almost done so it doesn’t burn.

-Caramel Apple Butter, $6.76 at Stonewall Kitchen
+Caramel Apple Butter, $7.95 from Stonewall Kitchen

 This caramel apple butter is best saved for sweet applications, including drinks.